input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 this article, we re-emphasize the need for rigorous security analysis of every new crypto, by demonstrating how a natural shortcut can lead to a catastrophic consequence.

-Specifically, Schnorr signatures and VRFs (verifiable random functions) are used in Cardano.
+Specifically, ed25519 signatures and VRFs (verifiable random functions) are used in Cardano.
 Given their similarly structured public keys, one may be tempted to use the same secret key for both the primitives.
 However, doing so can allow an adversary to easily extract the secret key.

-A basic security property of digital signature algorithms is that they are existentially unforgeable under chose message attacks (EU-CMA).
-In layman's terms, what this means is that regardless of what message the adversary requests the signer to produce a signature for, it is impossible to forge a valid signature for a message that has not yet been signed.
-Cryptosystems that are used in Cardano are proven to be CPA-secure, such as [ed25519](https://datatracker.ietf.org/doc/rfc8032/) or [ECVRF](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-14).
-However, these properties are proven in isolation, i.e. ed25519 is EU-CMA-secure assuming one uses the secret key explicitly as defined in the analysed protocol.
+Cryptosystems that are used in Cardano are proven to be secure, such as [ed25519](https://datatracker.ietf.org/doc/rfc8032/) or [ECVRF](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-14).
+However, these properties are proven in isolation, i.e. ed25519 is secure assuming one uses the secret key explicitly as defined in the analysed protocol.

 Very often cryptography engineers get asked whether one can use the same secret key for different algorithms.
-This is clearly bad practice - one should only use the secret key for its intended purpose, even if it's 'only' 32 bytes.
+This natural shortcut is bad practice - one should only use the secret key for its intended purpose, even if it's 'only' 32 bytes.
-My common answer, specifically if replied generically, is 'no'.
+The common answer, specifically if replied generically, is 'no'.
 However, sometimes the arguments used (formal security is studied in isolation, it is not well understood what happens if we use a secret key for different purposes, etc) are too abstract for engineers.